th2-net/th2-conn-dirty-fix/README.md

 + *senderSubID* - assigned value used to identify specific message originator (desk, trader, etc.)
 + *encryptMethod* - encryption method
 + *username* - user name
 + *password* - user password.
-FIX client uses the Password(554) tag for unencrypted mode and the EncryptedPassword(1404) tag for encrypted.
+FIX client uses the Password(554) tag for unencrypted mode and the EncryptedPassword(1402) tag for encrypted.
 The encryption is enabled via *passwordEncryptKeyFilePath* option.
++ *newPassword* - user new password.
+FIX client uses the NewPassword(925) tag for unencrypted mode and the NewEncryptedPassword(1404) tag for encrypted.
+The encryption is enabled via *passwordEncryptKeyFilePath* option.
 + *passwordEncryptKeyFilePath* - path to key file for encrypting.
 FIX client encrypts the *password* value via `RSA` algorithm using specified file if this option is specified.
 + *passwordEncryptKeyFileType* - type of key file content.
 Supported values: `[PEM_PUBLIC_KEY]`.
 Default value is `PEM_PUBLIC_KEY`
++ *passwordKeyEncryptAlgorithm* - encrypt algorithm for reading key from file specified in the *passwordEncryptKeyFilePath*.
+See the KeyFactory section in the [Java Cryptography Architecture Standard Algorithm Name](https://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#KeyFactory) for information about standard algorithm names.
+Default value is `RSA`
++ *passwordEncryptAlgorithm* - encrypt algorithm for encrypting passwords specified in the *password* and *newPassword*.
+See the Cipher section in the [Java Cryptography Architecture Standard Algorithm Name](https://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#Cipher) for information about standard transformation names.
+Default value is `RSA`
 + *testRequestDelay* - interval for test request
 + *reconnectDelay* - interval for reconnect
 + *disconnectRequestDelay* - the interval for the shutdown request